 What is the composition of EAG?

 EAG members are Belarus, India, Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan, Turkmenistan and Uzbekistan.
-16 more states and 16 international and regional organizations have observer status with EAG.
+15 states and 22 international and regional organizations have observer status with EAG.

 What is the history of EAG creation?

 Established in 2004, today EAG unites some 40 states and international organizations.
 EAG is an observer with FATF and is working actively to form and develop in the Eurasian region an effective AML/CFT system in line with international standards.